Sri Samarth Ramdas’s first established Sri Maruti murti

 Hand written copy of Srimad Valmiki Ramayana

-Srimad Valmiki Ramayanam in Saint's handwriting was made available in the temple for the devoteees during this Das Navami.
+Srimad Valmiki Ramayanam in Saint's handwriting was made available in the temple for the devotees during this Das Navami.
 Hundreds visited the special reading room which is equipped with a computer to take a look at the digitised document.
-The original copy of the manuscript is preserved at the Vagdevata temple in Dhule all these years.
-Temple authorities have been digitising the manuscript for the last two years.
-The first digitised copy was donated to the Takli temple in December last year.
+The original copy of the manuscript has been preserved at the Vagdevata temple in Dhule all these years.
+Temple authorities have been digitizing the manuscript for the last two years.
+The first digitized copy was donated to the Takli temple in December last year.

 Gomaya Maruti